- © Copyright of Vietnamnet Global.

 - Email: evnn@vietnamnet.vn

-Update news overseas vietnamese
+Update news overseas Vietnamese

 Vietnam’s cultural features and Lunar New Year Festival were promoted to overseas Vietnamese and international friends in France at a programme which has been held at the La Carrrière Cultural Centre in Saint Herblain City.